dustinpfister/blog_posts/_posts/js-booleans.md

 loop();
 ```

 This might not be the best way to go about doing something like this as a better approach would be to have a completely separate method for doing anything that needs to happened during the first run of something.
-However that is a matter for another post, the goal here was to just demonstrate
+However that is a matter for another post, the goal here was to just demonstrate a use case for a boolean.

 So literals are one way to end up with a boolean value, that is by just simply setting it to a variable with one of these true or false keywords.
 There are however several other ways to end up with a boolean value, for example they are often the result of expressions, and function calls.
 Also it might help to just look over a few more examples of booleans anyway so lets continue with this.